-LA 490: Class attendence, participation, the successful and timely completion of all assignments, and the completion of a satisfactory and useful Project Report by the end of fall term.
+LA 490: Class attendence, participation, the successful and timely completion of all assignments, and the completion of a satisfactory and useful Project Proposal by the end of fall term.

 LA 499: Completion and presentation of Comp.
 Project work to the students, faculty and guests of the Department of Landscape Architecture at the end of the term in which the studio portion of the work is accomplished.
 A set of original, rendered drawings (not duplicates) must be turned in in a labeled storage tube (unless the format of your work requires otherwise) to the studio instructor after presentation in order to receive credit for the class and to be cleared for graduation.
-The department requests that you also include a copy of your presentation script with your other materials and any slides of presentation models or other materials that will help to keep an adequate and expressive record of your work for future generations.
+The department requests that you also include a copy of your presentation script with your other materials and any slides (digital presentationsetc.) of presentation models or other materials that will help to keep an adequate and expressive record of your work for future generations.

-CHOICE OF PROJECT: The choice of project is left up to the student and requires no formal approval, although the instructor of LA 490 will provide project guidance and advice in order to help scalethe work to the time available.
+CHOICE OF PROJECT: The choice of project is left up to the student and requires no formal approval, although the instructor of LA 490 will provide project guidance and advice in order to help you scale and scope the work to the time available.

-Since experience with design development is a major educational objective for this class, all projects must include a central element of work which is resolvable in the 1/8" - 1/4" scale range or larger.
+Since experience with some focused design development is a major educational objective for this class, all projects must include some central element of the work which is resolvable in the 1/8" - 1/4" scale range or larger.
 Students should also expect to propose specific processes and materials and include at least some strategic design development detail in their work.

-Since increased comprehensiveness is also a central objective, projects are expected to propose resolutions to environmental problems at all relevant scales and, in general, to be multivalued, multi-scaled, multi-timed and well placed in their comprehensiveness.
+Since increased comprehensiveness is also a central objective, projects are expected to propose resolutions to environmental problems at all relevant scales and, in general, to be multivalued, multi-scaled, multi-timed and well-placed in their comprehensiveness.

-Fall '96 Comp.
+Fall '00 Comp.
 Prep.
 Meets:

-M-W-F from 10:00-11:50 AM
+M-W- from 10:00-11:50 AM

-- M & W in Room 405a or larger review room as needed.
-One hour for lectures, two for reviews and discussion days.
-Most lectures this term will be in the Millrace lab. - Scheduled lectures in the new Millrace Computer Lab are from 11:00-11:50 exploring class content through class software. - Fridays are reserved for individual project consultations by appointment.
-Sign up sheet outside 216 La.
+- M & W in Room (TBA) or larger review room as needed.
+Class meets one hour M.& W. on lecture days, two hours for reviews and discussion days. - Most scheduled lectures are in the Millrace Computer Lab from 11:00-11:50, exploring class content through class software and digital notes. - Fridays from 10-12:00 p.m. are reserved for individual project consultations in my office by appointment.

+Sign up on sheet outside my office - 216 La.

 The Millrace Computer Lab, 113MR3, has been reserved for the Comp.
-Prep. class from 11:00-12:00 on M-W-F this term.
+Prep. class from 11:00-12:00 on M-W this term.
 Students are encouraged to take advantage of the electronic resources available, including word processing; page layout; image processing; graphic design and printing; CAD; and GIS.
-There is also some special software written for the class, including Designer PiE 97: Ways of Thinking About Design which is available to students without cost.
+There are also special Mac programs written for the class, including Designer PiE2K+1: Ways of Thinking About Design, which are available to students without cost.